 8. Share What’s Happening With Your Company

 Of course, there is a lot that goes on behind the scenes in your company, and many people want you to pull back the curtain and share some of those scenes with them.
 Talk about positive happenings within your company, invite them to some upcoming public events, and share some great news that will make outsiders take notice.
 You can even conduct interviews with other employees or associates that can count as a blog post, as these interviews often contain a lot of information, and give exposure to a certain individual or company that could draw eyeballs over to your blog.

 9. Continue Off Of A Successful Blog Post

-Just when you think you are running out of creativity and inspiration, there are many different sources you can find great ideas for blog posts and ways to benefit your business as well.
+Don’t think you are running out of creativity and inspiration.
+There are many different sources where you can find great ideas for blog posts and ways to benefit your business as well.
 From getting recognition from outsiders to seeking opinions from consumers, finding ideas for your company’s blog is a win-win situation.
 You are sure to find great content to write, just as much as your consumer base will have great content to read.